ConOLeary/Steam_review_sentiment/2nd attempt/development_log.md

 29 / 6 / 2021

 > After a hiatus, it is apparent to me that the approach I took to 'thicken' the training data is infact a 'cheat' because the thickened training data includes testing data.
+> Perhaps sorting word frequencies by their volume is screwing up the nueral net
+> Seemingly it turns out that when I was choosing frequent words as features I had been looking at letters and not words

 17 / 6 / 2021